factorial-io/php-cross-domain-proxy/README.md

 Security
 ---

-The hostname of the referer is checked, but can be easily spoofed, so the whitelist array should be put to good use.
+Although the hostname of the referer is checked, that's easily spoofed, so security-wise there's only so much one can do.
+What should be done though is to define the whitelist.
 Fill it with any number of the following types of criterias:

 - Exact paths
 	`['http://example.com/api/specific-method']`